Save on Pinterest

 Almond Cookies

-Chinese almond cookies, also known as almond moon cakes, are thought to bring financial luck into the new year.
+Chinese almond cookies are thought to bring financial luck into the new year.
 Their round shape resembles that of a coin which symbolizes wealth and good fortune.

 Whole Chicken